Shadow Operations: Resurrection

 Tiri Sh’avelith lay on her bunk in the brig, her weapons and gear removed several hours earlier, leaving her in her mission uniform.
 She stared at the ceiling, quietly, until Commander Fitzpatrick arrived and lowered the forcefield on the door, letting himself in.

-You have got to be one of the luckiest people I know, the red-headed commander said.
+the red-headed commander said.
 I was going to order you court martialed for what you did on that station.
 You killed an unarmed man who surrendered, also snuffing out the last, best hope we had of learning if there are any more Consortium strongholds.

 Tiri sighed, Remind me again, commander, why am I lucky?